 You may be wondering what the SEER rating of your current AC is.
-Your air conditioner should have the SEER rating located on a sticker that says Energy Guide or by the AC’s serial number.
-The SEER rating will be listed with a number and a c ex.
+Your air conditioner should have the SEER rating on a sticker that says Energy Guide or the AC’s serial number.
+The manufacturer will list the SEER rating with a number and a c ex.
 9c.

 Why You Should Hire an ECM AC Technician to Install Your AC

 The way your AC is installed is critical to the performance and longevity of your AC.
-You may have a new air conditioner with a SEER rating of 20 or higher but if it isn’t installed properly it will perform more like an AC with a SEER rating of 11.
+For example, you may have a new air conditioner with a SEER rating of 20 or higher, but if it isn’t installed properly, it will perform more like an AC with a SEER rating of 11.

 Over 50% of air conditioners installed today are installed wrong with an average 30% loss of efficiency.
-Most AC companies never address this.
-East Coast Mechanical’s (ECM) AC technicians are trained to engineer, install and design an air conditioner per the manufacturers requirements and specifications to achieve the level of efficiency the manufacturer intended for your AC unit.
+Unfortunately, most AC companies never address this.
+East Coast Mechanical’s (ECM) AC technicians are trained to engineer, install and design an air conditioner per the manufacturer’s requirements and specifications to achieve the level of efficiency the manufacturer intended for your AC unit.

-ECM’s AC system design technicians start with a 99 point home survey to determine if there are any air leaks, measure the ductwork for air flow capacity, identify any hot rooms and figure out the best location for your new air conditioner.
+ECM’s AC system design technicians start with a 99-point home survey to determine any air leaks, measure the ductwork for airflow capacity, identify any hot rooms and figure out the best location for your new air conditioner.

 SEER Rating: The Importance of AC Maintenance (AC Tune-Ups)

 Now is the perfect time to purchase a new AC.
-We have had a long cold spell this year, which means we are on the verge of a huge influx of AC installations.
+We have had a long cold spell this year, so we are on the verge of a huge influx of AC installations.
 Many people have been waiting to get their new AC installed.
 Don’t wait.